Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Jewish:

-It is a Jewish tradition for a Bride to present her Groom with a tallit to wear for his Aufruf (reading of the Torah prior to their ceremony).
-The Groom’s family often gives candlesticks to the Bride that can be used during the actual wedding ceremony.
+It is a Jewish tradition for a Bride to present her Groom with a tall it to wear for his Aufruf.
+(This is for the reading of the Torah prior to their ceremony.)
+The Groom’s family often gives candlesticks to the Bride.
+They can be used during the actual wedding ceremony.

-It is also a custom for Jewish men to cover their heads at all times (especially during prayers) with a kippot (yarmulkes) as a form of reverence, respect, and to acknowledgement that God is present everywhere.
+It is also a custom for Jewish men to cover their heads at all times (especially during prayers) with a kip pot (yarmulkes).
+It is a form of reverence, and respect.
+This is also an acknowledgement that God is present everywhere.
 In some congregations, women also cover their heads to pray.

 Some Orthodox, Conservative, and Reform wedding ceremonies take place under a hupah (wedding canopy).
-The hupah is a rectangular piece of cloth large enough for the Bride, Groom, Rabbi, and sometimes other members of the wedding party.
+The hupah is a rectangular piece of cloth.
+It is large enough for the Bride, Groom, Rabbi, and sometimes other members of the wedding party.
 The hupah signifies the new home about to be shared by the newlyweds.

 Before the procession to the hupah, the tanaim are signed, and the Groom is asked if he is ready to take on the responsibilities as outlined in the ketubah.
 He signifies his willingness by accepting a handkerchief or other object offered to him by the Rabbi.
 The two witnesses to this sign the ketubah.
 While the actual text of the ketubah is never meant to vary, the border decorations on this document have over the centuries been the subject of remarkable artistic creations.

 At the beginning of the wedding ceremony, the Bride might observe the Biblical custom of Circling the Groom seven times.
-This practice is seen as a powerful act of definition where the Bride will symbolically create the space that they will share as husband and wife.
+This practice is seen as a powerful act of definition.
+It’s where the Bride will symbolically create the space that they will share as husband and wife.

 In Judaism, the number seven is mystical and represents completion and fulfillment.
 Just as the creation of the world was finished in seven days, the seven circles complete the couple’s search for each other.

-The bedeken, or veiling, is a small ceremony in which the Groom lowers the veil over the Bride’s face, and by this act acknowledges that he is marrying the correct woman.
-This custom originated in the story of Jacob who didn’t see the face of his Bride prior to his wedding and was tricked into marrying Leah instead of his intended, Rachel.
+The bedeken, or veiling, is a small ceremony in which the Groom lowers the veil over the Bride’s face.
+By this act he acknowledges that he is marrying the correct woman.
+This custom originated in the story of Jacob who didn’t see the face of his Bride prior to his wedding.
+He was tricked into marrying Leah instead of his intended, Rachel.

 The Eursin ceremony begins with Kiddush, the blessing over the wine.
 Kiddush is part of virtually all Jewish observances as a prayer of sanctification.
 The exchange of rings completes the Erusin ceremony.
 In Jewish law, a verbal declaration of marriage is not legally binding unless an act of Kinyan, a formal physical acquisition is completed.
-This is reached when two witnesses see the Bride accept a ring from the Groom and he recites the words of marriage.
-After the ketubah has been read at the ceremony, wine is often poured into a new glass and the Sheva Berakhot (Seven Benedictions) are recited over it.
+This is reached when two witnesses see the Bride accept a ring from the Groom.
+He then recites the words of marriage.
+After the ketubah has been read at the ceremony, wine is often poured into a new glass.
+The Sheva Berakhot (Seven Benedictions) are recited over it.

 The Bride and Groom then drink from the glass of wine.
 With the ceremony complete, tradition calls for the Groom to break the wrapped glass by stomping on it.
-This final action symbolizes the destruction of the Holy Temple in Israel, and reminds guests that love is fragile.
+This final action symbolizes the destruction of the Holy Temple in Israel.
+This reminds the guests that love is fragile.
 The audience may shout Mazel Tov, and the Bride and Groom kiss.
 Immediately after the wedding ceremony, the couple may spend a few private moments together, or Yichud as a symbolic consummation of their marriage.
-Later, the Mitzvah, or obligation, of rejoicing at a wedding reception is incumbent on the Bride, Groom, and guests.
+Later, the Mitzvah, the rejoicing at a wedding reception is incumbent on the Bride, Groom, and guests.

 Mexican: